zhiyu-zhao-ucas/musearch/README.md

 - `BO`
 - `gwg`
 - `evoplay`
-- `musearch`
+- `μSearch`
 ```bash
 python examples/baseline.py --method {method} --landscape {landscape} --sequences_batch_size {sequences_batch_size} --model_queries_per_batch {model_queries_per_batch} --runs {runs}
 ```
-e.g.,
+For example, if we use `μSearch` as the sequence design method, and use `μFormer`as the trained fitness landscape model.
 ```bash
 python examples/baseline.py --method musearch_gt --landscape muformer --sequences_batch_size 100 --model_queries_per_batch 5000 --runs 1
 ```

-All methods require a fitness model to predict the fitness of sequences in silico.
-If you want to use a fitness model that is identical to the underlying fitness landscape for a specific `method` (e.g., `adalead`), you can replace the method's name with its corresponding _gt variant (e.g., switch from `adalead` to `adalead_gt`).
-Otherwise, by default, a CNN model will be used to predict fitness scores in silico.
+Typically for the multi-round experimental design setting, the simulated environment involves an expensive-to-query round-truth oracle in silico, a local approximate fitness model (a CNN model by default) trained on samples from the oracle, and a sequence design algorithm.

-For the muformer landscape, the `muformer` model is used to provide fitness scores for all methods.
+For the single-round setting, we directly set the local fitness model as the underlying fitness landscape oracle by switch from `musearch` to `musearch_gt`.

 <!-- FLEXS is available on [PyPI](https://pypi.org/project/flexs/) 🐍 and can be installed with `pip install flexs`.